palamsaiteja333/PREDICTING-THE-EFFICIENCY-OF-ANTI-CANCER-DRUG/README.md

 ### Step3:
 After Step2, a container will start running which is an instance of the image (devops333/predicting_the_efficiency_of_anti_cancer_drug) and shortly you will get two URL's informing to copy and paste one of these URL's to access the output.

+**Docker Resource:**
+The Docker image can be found in the following Docker Repository link: https://hub.docker.com/r/devops333/predicting_the_efficiency_of_anti_cancer_drug